Before & After Property Documentation Packs in Central Florida

 - Surrounding site conditions and debris fields

-Capturing this information early helps preserve evidence and provides a clearer picture before conditions change.
+Capturing this information early helps preserve visual records and provides a clearer picture before conditions change.

 Supporting repair planning

-After imagery doesn’t just support claims—it also helps contractors and facility managers plan repairs.
+After imagery doesn’t just support claim discussions—it also helps contractors and facility managers plan repairs.
 Clear visuals make it easier to scope work, estimate materials, and prioritize urgent issues.

 - High-resolution “before” aerial images